Higher education (HE) lecturers teach academic or vocational subjects to undergraduate and postgraduate students aged 18 and over

 • support students through a pastoral or advisory role

-• contribute to professional conferences and seminars in your field of expertise
+• participate in professional conferences and seminars

-• participate in staff training activities.
+• engage in continuing professional development (CPD) and staff training activities.

-As your career progresses, you may also be responsible for mentoring, managing and supervising other staff in your department.
+You may also be responsible for mentoring, managing and supervising other staff in your department.
 At senior level, this could include taking on the role of head of department.
 You may also have responsibility for curriculum development and engagement activities.

 Salary

-• Salaries for higher education (HE) lecturers typically range from around £35,000 to £50,000, depending on the university and your experience.
+• Salaries for higher education (HE) lecturers typically range from £30,000 to £50,000.

-• At senior lecturer level, you'll typically earn between £40,000 and £60,000, depending on the university and your experience.
+• At senior lecturer level, you'll typically earn between £40,000 and £60,000, although this can be higher for some subjects.

 In addition to your salary, you will receive a pension.
 You may also receive additional benefits such as discounted gym membership, cycle to work scheme, staff support counselling and an employee assistant programme.